 Reasons to Notify Your Insurance Company

 Whether or not you are required to submit a report to the Department of Highway Safety and Motor Vehicles is one thing.
 Your obligation to report an accident to your insurance company is another.
 Under the terms of most insurance policies, insured drivers have the responsibility to notify their carrier when an accident happens.
-This is true whether or not that individual ultimately files a claim with their own insurance carrier or not.
+This is true whether or not that individual ultimately files a claim with their own insurance carrier.

 You Do Not Have to Notify the Other Driver’s Carrier